trafiklab/trafiklab.se/content/data/using-trafiklab-data/best-practices/limiting-requests.md

 malls, appartment blocks, ...\) and private spaces \(magic mirror, hobby projects, ...\).
 Since every API call incurrs costs for the provider \(Trafiklab, SL, ...\), we encourage people to use them in an efficient way.

-{% hint style="info" %} We want you to use data, we like it when you use our data, but we do not want to needlessly " waste" computing resources. {% endhint %}
+{{% info %}} We want you to use data, we like it when you use our data, but we do not want to needlessly " waste" computing resources. {{% /info %}}

 Generally, our policy is to limit private projects \(which affect 5 or less persons\) to the bronze, 10,000 requests per month level.
 We believe this is enough for the usual hobby projects such as a smart mirror, a computer widget, ... .
 Of